 Bono is considered one of the most successful celebrity activists ever.
 His success has been built upon an existing legacy of celebrity activism, which has morphed and changed over time.

 Historically, celebrities only lent their name and talents to organizations.
 Audrey Hepburn, for example, supported many children’s causes and the United Nations.5 In the 1920’s, Al Jolson led entertainers to support Republican candidates.
 From the 1920’s to the 1960s, celebrities took supporting roles, waving from the stage, rather than giving a speech.
 This changed in 1968, when Paul Newman actively supported Eugene McCarthy in the primary challenge against Lyndon B. Johnson.
-Since then, celebrities have become a main part of political campaigns.6
+Since then, celebrities have become a mainstay of political campaigns.6

 Ronald Brownstein, editor of the National Journal, describes two trends driving contemporary celebrity activism.
 The first is a shift away from direct electoral campaigning toward direct philanthropic actions.
 The second shift is a shift away from domestic concerns towards international issues.7